-To summarise the preceding analysis, we have seen that the subdominant exponential term in the Borel-summed regularised value of a generalised terminant emerges as a result of a singularity being situated on a Stokes line.
-In the case of the asymptotic series $S(z)$ for $\ln \Gamma(z)$, there is an infinite number of generalised terminants with coinciding Stokes lines.
+To summarize the preceding analysis, we have seen that the subdominant exponential term in the Borel-summed regularized value of a generalized terminant emerges as a result of a singularity being situated on a Stokes line.
+In the case of the asymptotic series $S(z)$ for $\ln \Gamma(z)$, there is an infinite number of generalized terminants with coinciding Stokes lines.
 As a consequence, each Stokes line for $S(z)$ possesses an infinite number of singularities, albeit located at different positions.
-This produces an infinite number of subdominant exponential terms, each accompanied by the same Stokes multiplier.
-The multiplier is entirely consistent with the conventional view of the Stokes phenomenon.
-The interesting property of the resulting sum of the residues due to the singularities is that it need not necessarily be absolutely convergent and thus, may require regularisation.
-It is for this reason that the exactification of Stirling's approximation for $\ln \Gamma(z)$ is a challenging problem in asymptotics, which is discussed in the introduction of Ref.\ \cite{kow14}.
+This produces an infinite number of subdominant exponential terms, each accompanied by the same Stokes multiplier that is entirely consistent with the conventional view of the Stokes phenomenon.
+The interesting property in the resulting sum of the residues due to the singularities on the Stokes line is that it need not necessarily be convergent and thus, may require regularization.
+It is for this reason that the exactification of Stirling's approximation for $\ln \Gamma(z)$ is a challenging problem in asymptotics as discussed in the introduction of Ref.\ \cite{kow14}.
 Despite this, no one can be certain that the above analysis is indeed correct until an effective numerical study has been carried out.
 After all, we have seen that Olver claimed that his derivation of a smoothed Stokes multiplier, viz.\ ``Eq." (\ref{thirtyfour}), was based on rigorous mathematics.
-Yet he did not provide an indication as to just how accurate his result is and for what range of values it is valid.
-In actual fact, the notion of a proof does not really apply here because as we shall soon see, we are talking about encountering discontinuities arising from singularities in Cauchy integrals and introducing an approach or method to handle them as they occur.
+Yet he did not provide a demonstration as to just how accurate this result is.
+Nor did he indicate the range of values over which it is valid.
+In actual fact, the notion of a proof does not really apply as far as the Stokes phenomenon is concerned because as we shall soon see, we are talking about encountering discontinuities arising from singularities in Cauchy integrals and introducing an approach or method for handling them as they occur.